migueleci/XGBfnc/README.rst

 Classification of nodes with structural properties
 --------------------------------------------------

-This algorithm aims to evaluate whether the structural (topological) properties of a network are useful for predicting node attributes of nodes (i.e., node classification).
+This package aims to evaluate whether the structural (topological) properties of a network are useful for predicting node attributes of nodes (i.e., node classification).
 It uses a combination of multiple machine learning techniques, such as, XGBoost and the SMOTE sampling